mdn/content/files/en-us/learn/getting_started_with_the_web/javascript_basics/index.md

 1. Choose an image you want to feature on your example site.
 Ideally, the image will be the same size as the image you added previously, or as close as possible.
 2. Save this image in your `images` folder.
 3. Rename the image _firefox2.png_.
-4. Add the JavaScript below to your `main.js` file.
+4. Add the following JavaScript code to your `main.js` file.

     ```js
     let myImage = document.querySelector('img');